interregna/JArrow/README.md

 Uses C API.

 ## Installation and Loading
-1) Ensure that you have installed the Arrow libraries for your OS.
-Libraries are at: [arrow.apache.org/install](https://arrow.apache.org/install/).
+1) Ensure that you have installed the Arrow GLib (C) Packages for your OS.
+Instructions can be found at: [arrow.apache.org/install](https://arrow.apache.org/install/).

 2) From your J session:
 ```j